-Financial assets include mainly other long-term receivables, trade receivables, other receivables and cash and cash equivalents, and are measured at amortized cost using the effective interest method, less impairment allowance.
+Financial assets include mainly other long-term receivables, trade receivables, other receivables, term accounts with an initial maturity longer than 3 months but less than 12 months and cash and cash equivalents, and are measured at amortized cost using the effective interest method, less impairment allowance.
 Interest income is recognized by applying the effective interest rate, except for short-term receivables when the effect of discounting is immaterial.